RobGaud/Ambient_Assistance_Living/Server/README.md

 The scheme ER is the follow:
 <br><br><img src="https://github.com/RobGaud/Ambient_Assistance_Living/blob/master/images/Er.png" alt="Drawing"width="400" height="400" align="middle"/>
 <br><br>

+We have four entities: Map, Node, Edge, dbVersion.
+The first rapresents the bilding covered by our system.
+The Node rapresent the checkpoint (beacon) in the every map.
+The Edge stores the data about the link between each checkpoints.
 The server provides also this functions:

 * deleteEdge, deleteMap, deleteNode,